Natural Resources of Cambodia: Where Natural Resources are located in Cambodia

 The manganese resources of Cambodia are located in the southern region of the country, particularly in the provinces of Kampot and Kep.

-Where are the phosphates resources located in Cambodia?
+Where are the phosphate resources located in Cambodia?

-The phosphates resources of Cambodia are located in the central and southern regions of the country, particularly in the provinces of Kampong Speu, Takeo, and Kandal.
+The phosphate resources of Cambodia are located in the central and southern regions of the country, particularly in the provinces of Kampong Speu, Takeo, and Kandal.

 Where is the hydropower potential located in Cambodia?